Lock1/OS-2023/other/notes/Milestone 1 Notes.md

     - Memory-mapped I/O filled with framebuffer (in character), located at 0xB8000
     - I/O ports for controlling cursor, located at 0x3D4 and 0x3D5

+5. Even using gcc bitfield, total struct size still aligned to nearest upper (ceiled) 8-bit / 1 byte.
+This can be affect alignment sensitive struct such GDT

 For main document : Show memory layout, from empty, loading kernel into memory, and continued

 ## 4. Global Descriptor Table (GDT) + Protected Mode